 The back panel is all plastic, and that’s perfectly fine by us.
 The spacing between ports and port placements is, however, far from ideal.
 The three HDMI 2.0 port (all support HDCP 2.2, HDMI 3 has ARC), AV, Tuner, ANT, LAN, and Headphone Output are tightly squeezed in an alcove behind the TV and are difficult to access even when the TV rests on a table.

 The two USB ports on the side are placed back to back which makes using them simultaneously a tad difficult.
 Having said that, with a TV you don’t have to deal with these ports on a daily basis so the odd port placement isn’t that big a bother.
-As for wireless connectivity, Bluetooth 5.0 and dual-band Wi-Fir are supported.
+As for wireless connectivity, Bluetooth 5.0 and dual-band Wi-Fi are supported.

-Audio speaker vents are present on the back and at the bottom.
+Audio speaker vents are present on the rear and at the bottom.
 There is a joystick button on the back that will help you turn on the TV and control basic functions at times your remote slips under the couch cushion.
 Realme also adds a cable tie at the back which is a nice touch.

 Also Read: Realme 43-inch FHD Smart TV review